For update information see below and for latest version http://www.londonfreelance.org/feesguide/print.php?section=Online%2Fdigital+media

 |Website design and production - Editing and production -|

-There are an increasing number of outlets for journalistic work whose first publication will be online (or in other digital media).
-Rates and terms vary, however, often depending on whether the client originated in book or magazine or newspaper publishing, broadcasting, public relations, or as a new media start-up.
+Rates and terms still vary hugely, often depending on whether the client originated in book or magazine or newspaper publishing, broadcasting, public relations, or as a new media start-up.

 The instant worldwide availability of the web means that traditional "territorial" licences - such as "First British Serial" rights - make no sense.
-The practical equivalent for original material commissioned for the we would be "First World-wide web rights".
-It remains the case, however, that republication of a web article in a newspaper or magazine is a new edition requiring a new licence - "Second British Serial" rights for example - and a new fee, just as republication of a newspaper or magazine article on the web is a separate use.
+The practical equivalent for original material commissioned for the web would be "First world-wide web rights".

-Rates for first publication on the internet should be at least as much as the comparable traditional media plus 50 per cent to cover instant global availability.
-(See the separate section for Public Relations.)
+Rates for first publication on the internet ought to be at least as much as the comparable traditional media plus 50 per cent to cover instant global availability.
+This is an incentive to negotiate more than a statement of what you are likely to achieve.

 The work may also be more complex than straight copy, with a hierarchy of information and links to be researched, written and marked up.
 For all work in the digital media relevant specialist areas of knowledge, such as science or medicine, attract premium charges.